MojosBeans100/MS3-bike-hire/README.md

 * Booking Dates:
 * Number of bikes requested: 3

 It is then up to the tester to submit more forms and re-run the Heroku link.
-If the form has already been processed, it should raise an error and not process that form again (this is based on the booking number, which is assigned to each booking.)
+Recommended steps:

+1. Submit a bike hire enquiry via the Google Form.
+2. Check the *form_responses* worksheet in Google Sheets to see details of the form.
+3. Run the program.
+4. Check the *calendar2* worksheet to see if a booking has been made for that booking number.
+5. Check the *bookings* worksheet to see if the booking has been appended.
+5. Check the emails in Mailtrap to see if an email has been delivered.

 # Features
 ## Google Form